 Flexible and thin-film solar cells have an extremely thin layer of photovoltaic material placed on a substrate of glass or plastic.
 Traditional photovoltaic layers are around 350 microns thick, while thin-film solar cells use layers just one micron thick.
-This allows the cells to be flexible and lightweight and, because they use less raw material, cheap to manufacture.
-In 2014, FirstSolar announced a flexible solar cell design with an efficiency of 20.4%, closing the gap on single-junction solar cells , shown in Figure 3.14.
-A flexible solar cell designed specifically for space applications is available from United Solar and has an efficiency of 8% on 1 mil polymer giving them a specific power of 750-1100 Wkg-1.
+This allows the cells to be flexible and lightweight and, because they use less raw material, are cheap to manufacture.
+In 2014, FirstSolar announced a flexible solar cell design with an efficiency of 20.4%, closing the gap on single-junction solar cells 39.
+Flexible solar cells designed specifically for space applications are available from United Solar and have an efficiency of 8% on 1 mil polymer giving them a specific power of 750-1100 Wkg-1.

 Organic Solar Cells

 Hydrogen fuel cells are appealing due to their small, light and reliable qualities and have a high energy conversion efficiency.
 They also allow missions to launch with a safe, storable, low pressure and non-toxic fuel source.
-An experimental fuel cell from the University of Illinois that is based on hydrogen peroxide rather than water has demonstrated an energy density of over 1000 Whkg-1 and has a theoretical limit of over 2580 Whkg-1 .
+An experimental fuel cell from the University of Illinois that is based on hydrogen peroxide rather than water has demonstrated an energy density of over 1000 Whkg-1 with a theoretical limit of over 2580 Whkg-1 54.
 This makes them more appealing for interplanetary missions and during eclipse periods, however unlike chemical cells, they cannot be recharged on orbit.
 Regenerative fuel cells are currently being researched for spacecraft application.
-Today, fuel cells are primarily being proposed for small spacecraft propulsion systems rather than for power sub-systems .
+Today, fuel cells are primarily being proposed for small spacecraft propulsion systems rather than for power sub-systems s 55.

 Another source of spacecraft power comes from harnessing the energy released during radioactive decay.
-Radioisotope Thermoelectric Generators (RTGs) are associated with longer lifetimes, high reliability and predictable power production, and are more appealing than relying on batteries and solar panels when surpassing Mars orbit (>3 AU).
-A full size RTG, such as on New Horizons, has a mass of 56 kg and can supply 300 W (6.3% efficiency) at the beginning of its life .
+Radioisotope Thermoelectric Generators (RTGs) are associated with longer lifetimes, high reliability and predictable power production, and are more appealing than relying on batteries and solar panels beyond Mars orbit (>3 AU).
+A full-sized RTG, such as on New Horizons, has a mass of 56 kg and can supply 300 W (6.3% efficiency) at the beginning of its life 56.

-Although a radioisotope power system has not yet been integrated on a small spacecraft, they can still be considered when small spacecraft missions traverse interplanetary space.
-Additional testing and fabrication may be required for smaller platforms.
+Although a radioisotope power system has not yet been integrated on a small spacecraft, they might be considered for small spacecraft missions that traverse interplanetary space.
+This concept would require substantial testing and modified fabrication techniques to facilitate use on smaller platforms.